NixOS/rfcs/rfcs/0051-mark-stale-issues.md

 # Motivation
 [motivation]: #motivation

-The Nixpkgs GitHub page has a large number of open issues causing community angst and misrepresenting the responsiveness of the project.
+We have a large number of open issues and PRs that have accumulated over the years.
+Not all of them are still valid and need our attention.

 By marking stale issues, we can more easily filter issues for ones that have at least one person interested in them.